 One thing is for sure, low-quality (not specialty grade) beans that have been improperly sourced or processed are likely to contain mycotoxins.
 The majority of contamination occurs due to poor storage or during the drying and processing.

 When coffee cherries are harvested too early (often to due coffee shortages or weather issues that demand an early harvest it can create the perfect storm for mold to crow due to its lack of maturity.
 Furthermore, coffee that is shade-grown and rather dense, often remains wet allowing for mold to grow.
 Ultraviolet light and air flow are crucial to keeping mold at bay.

 Proper storage is key.
 Good ventilation and temperature/humidity control are crucial.
 Keeping green coffee under 12.5% moisture is helpful to reduce mold growth.
 Specialty coffee producers are very mindful of this.

 Tests showed that roasting to very dark significantly reduced levels of mycotoxins, however, at this level the coffee tastes quite burnt and no longer contains any of the healthy benefits.

 What's our part in this?
 We, here at Talking Crow, make every effort to monitor moisture levels of all our green coffees in our warehouse and keep them at acceptable levels.

-Our coffees are high-quality, well-sourced, and well-processed beans that ensure maximum protection from toxins or any other harmful substances.
+Our coffees are high-quality, specialty grade, well-sourced, and well-processed beans that ensure maximum protection from toxins or any other harmful substances.